flemarch64/flemarch64/README.md

 👋 Hi, I’m @flemarch64.

-I'm working on Data science and machine learning projects.

-I am also keen on working in open source software development for computational fluid dynamics (CFD)
+I'm working on open source software development for computational fluid dynamics (CFD), Data science and machine learning projects.

 The programming languages that I use are the following:
 - Python